 All this is incontestably good news for American conservatives.
 No doubt President Obama will find many ways to disappoint us in the four years ahead, but it would be rank ingratitude not to acknowledge the occasions on which he moves in sound directions.

-There is, after all, a world of difference between telling a ladies' club in suburban Chicago what they want to hear, and formulating policies for the world's only superpower in an international arena crawling with troublemakers who would dearly love to see the United States embarrassed and, if possible, toppled from its high perch.
+There is a world of difference between telling a ladies' club in suburban Chicago what the little dears want to hear, and formulating policies for the world's only superpower in an international arena crawling with troublemakers who would dearly love to see the United States embarrassed and, if possible, toppled from its high perch.

 After all, the significance of the Middle East doesn't reside in its mere act of acquiescence in a presumed American desire to throw its weight around there.
 The Middle East's oil is by no means vital to the United States.
 We have other sources of oil, much closer and far more dependable.
 But Middle Eastern oil is absolutely essential to other areas of the globe -- most notably Western Europe.
 If it were denied to them, their economies would grind to a halt in a matter of weeks.
-And the United States could not permit that.
-For one thing, the secondary effects on our own economy would be disastrous.
+And that the United States could not permit.
+Just for one thing, the secondary effects on our own economy would be disastrous.

 But everyone knows very well that this is one argument the United States and the West simply cannot afford to lose.
-If worse came to worst, the West would have no choice but to go to war to preserve the status.
-And not even our worst enemies want to us to push that far.
+If worse came to worst, the West would have no choice but to go to war to preserve the status quo.
+And not even our worst enemies want to push us quite that far.